YusufBolden/calc-ya-later/README.md

-# odin-calculator
+# odin-calculator - editing in progress

 ## Introduction
-This calculator project is going to contain functions for all of the following basic math operators typically found on simple calculators:
+This HTML calculator project is going to contain functions for all of the following basic math operators typically found on simple calculators:

     Addition (+)
     Subtraction (-)